surajsts/Car-mpg-prediction-model-Deployment/README.md

 gcloud iam service-accounts keys create ./keys.json --iam-account github-actions@mldeployflask.iam.gserviceaccount.com (To create key for the chosen google cloud service account, which will be used for Github CI/CD pipeline purposes)

 Here, "mldeployflask" is the GCP project ID and "continuous-deployment" is the Cloud Run Service Name.

+Sample